mothur/mothur.github.io/_wiki/miseq_sop.md

 dataset is 502 bp.
 Be suspicious of this.
 Recall that the reads are supposed to be 251 bp each.
 This read clearly didn't assemble well (or at all).
 Also, note that at least 2.5% of our sequences had some ambiguous base calls.
-We can use the maxambig and maxlength options in make.contigs to resolve this issue while assembling the reads:
+Finally, when we've previously looked at V4 sequence data we rarely/never see good sequences with a stretch where the same nucleotide is repeated more than 8 times.
+We can use the maxambig, maxlength, and maxhomop options in make.contigs to resolve these issue while assembling the reads:

-    mothur > make.contigs(file=stability.files, maxambig=0, maxlength=275)
+    mothur > make.contigs(file=stability.files, maxambig=0, maxlength=275, maxhomop=8)
     ...
     Group count:
     F3D0	6638